-The funds were allocated after the ARS asked the ANLA and SAF for recommendations on projects consistent with Congressional designations.
+ARS asked the ANLA and SAF for recommendations on projects consistent with Congressional designations.
+Then, they allocated the funds.
 Of the $1.2 million, $400,000 went to ARS for floral and nursery crop research from previous years, $200,000 went to the U.S. National Arboretum, $200,000 went to support an Ornamental Plant Germplasm Center at Ohio State University, and $200,000 went to both the University of California and Cornell University.

-The success of the Initiative that year was considered to be only the beginning.
-The goal going forward was to retain the $1.2 million in the budget with an eventual increase to almost $25 million.
-Communication continued to be improved and was guided by industry, government and universities.
+The success of the Initiative that year was only the beginning; the goal going forward was to retain the $1.2 million in the budget with an eventual increase to almost $25 million.
+Communication continued to be improved and was guided by industry, government, and universities.

 That first night after dinner, the evening discussion focused on the topics of “What does the floriculture industry expect from academia?” and “What qualifications do our industry leaders expect from our graduating horticulture students?”
 Mr. Jim Leider, Vice President for Grants at AFE, led this thought-provoking discussion.
 At that time, AFE was the largest single funding source for floriculture research in our industry.
 They had more than $10 million in their corpus at the time and hoped to distribute $1 million in research funds the following year.